aysenurozbay/ai-logo-creator/README.md

 📌 Deployment Status

-The project is fully implemented on the frontend and backend, but Firebase Functions could not be deployed due to a manifest version error.
+The project is fully implemented on the frontend and backend, but Firebase Functions could not be deployed due to a error.